211tbc/synthesis/docs/synthesis_install_read_me.txt

 -To be able to run the createdb command, you'll probably first need to edit the pg_hba.conf and create a postgres user with postgres@localhost:$ createuser -s -P your_user_name
 -Save the db password for later.

--also get gcc, python-dev, libpq-dev (for postgres connectivity), make, libxml2, libxml2-dev, libxslt1.1, libxslt1-dev, (all for lxml)  if you don't have those packages installed on your system already: run 'apt-get install gcc python-dev libpq' as root), if you don't already have that on your system.
+-also get gcc, python-dev, libpq-dev (for postgres connectivity), make, libxml2, libxml2-dev, libxslt1.1, libxslt1-dev, (all for lxml), postgres-server-dev (for psyco-pg2)  if you don't have those packages installed on your system already: run 'apt-get install gcc python-dev libpq' as root), if you don't already have that on your system.

 -Create a directory to share all buildout files and your Pylons project:
 ~$ cd ~